 In family law, half the battle is keeping on top of the latest case law, legislation, precedents and forms.
 Lexis+® Family brings everything together for you online, in one place.

-This week's edition of the Family weekly highlights includes analyses of non-disclosure in the context of pre-nuptial agreements, a checklist for the...
+This week's edition of the Family weekly highlights includes analysis of proportionality in the duration of orders under section 91(14) of the...

 Procedure—Schedule 1 to the Children Act 1989This Practice Note sets out the procedural requirements in relation to an application under Schedule 1 to...